 Accessing information for any other purpose will be deemed a disclosure that requires prior approval and attention and response by the Privacy Officer.

-The HR Manager/Records Department will provide a response within a reasonable period of time, depending on the circumstances, but not more than 10 business days.
+The HR Manager/Records Department will provide a response to the access request within a reasonable period of time, depending on the circumstances, but not more than 10 business days.
 The HR Manager/Records Department may exercise discretion not to permit review/release of portions of the record if releasing it may harm the physical or mental well-being of the client/employee.
 The HR Manager/Records Department will not deny access without first consulting with the Privacy Officer.
 The client/employee may appeal the denial of access to the Privacy Officer and then further to the President/CEO, if necessary.

 For copies of the client record/employee file sent externally, for example, requests by lawyers, insurance companies and other third parties, authorization and consent in writing by the client/employee must first be obtained.
 Any copied records to be sent must use appropriately secure means and indicate that the information is strictly confidential, only for the use of the identified recipient, and only for the identified/requested purpose.
 VHA may charge a reasonable fee to lawyers, insurance companies and other third parties requesting photocopies of client/employee files.